-Record the total dollar amount of direct and counter cyclical payments received in 2006.
+Record the total dollar amount of direct and counter cyclical payments received in 2007.

-Direct payments under the 2002 Farm Act are similar to production flexibility contract payments (PFC) of the 1996 Farm Act.
 Eligible producers are those on farms for which program payment yields and base acres are established.
 The total direct payment for a program crop is equal to the product of the national direct payment rate of the program crop, the producer's payment acres (85 percent of base acres) for the program crop, and the producer's program payment yield for the program crop.
 Under this program, eligible producers receive preliminary and final direct payments for eligible crops.

 Eligible producers for counter-cyclical payments are those on farms for which program payment yields and base acres are established.
-Countercyclical payments are made if the effective price for the program crop is less than the target price of the program crop.
+Counter-cyclical payments are made if the effective price for the program crop is less than the target price of the program crop.
 The effective price of a program crop is the sum of (1) the higher of the national average market price of the crop during the marketing year and the marketing assistance loan rate of the crop and (2) the direct payment rate.
 The counter-cyclical payment rate is the difference between the target price and the effective price.
-The total counter-cyclical payment for a program crop is equal to the product of the counter-cyclical payment rate of the program crop, the producer's payment acres (85 percent of base acres) for the program crop, and the producer's program payment yield (or updated payment yield) for the program crop.
+The total counter-cyclical payment for a program crop is equal to the producer of the counter-cyclical payment rate of the program crop, the producer's payment acres (85 percent of base acres) for the program crop, and the producer's program payment yield (or updated payment yield) for the program crop.
 Under this program, eligible producers receive first partial, second partial, and final partial payments for eligible crops.